albert-hen/p4-int-mri/README.md

 2. The include file `v1model.p4` has extensive comments and can be accessed [here](https://github.com/p4lang/p4c/blob/master/p4include/v1model.p4).

 ## Obtaining required software

-If you are starting this tutorial at one of the proctored tutorial events, then we've already provided you with a virtual machine that has all of the required software installed.
-Ask an instructor for a USB stick with the VM image.

-Otherwise, to complete the exercises, you will need to either build a virtual machine or install several dependencies.

 ### To build the virtual machine